cromandini/TATLayout/README.md

 - Create a Layout Manager that supports constraints creation, installation, uninstallation and retrieval (for editing).

 ## Installation
 TATLayout is available through [CocoaPods](http://cocoapods.org) and as a static library.
-The preferred way is using CocoaPods.
+The preferred way to get TATLayout is using CocoaPods.

-#### Using TATLayout with CocoaPods
+#### Using TATLayout with CocoaPods:
-1 - install CocoaPods if you have not already done so:
+1 - install CocoaPods if you have not already done so.
 ```bash
 $ sudo gem install cocoapods
 ```

-2 - In your project directory, create a Podfile if you still don't have one, and add TATLayout as a dependency:
+2 - In your project directory, create a Podfile if you still don't have one, and add TATLayout to it as a dependency.
 ```ruby
 pod "TATLayout"
 ```